callmedems/math_expressions_analyzer/README.md

 - Main program should be impleted on [`math-exp-analyzer.go`](./`math-exp-analyzer.go)

-How your program will be tested
+How the program will be tested
 -------------------------------

-This is going to be simple, your program will be run as follows:
+The program will be run as follows:

 ```
 go run math-exp-analyzer.go -i expressions.txt -o results.txt
 ```

-There's an [`expressions.txt`](`expressions.txt`) document sample file that you can use to test your program.
+There's an [`expressions.txt`](`expressions.txt`) document sample file that can be used to test the program.

-Your `results.txt` file should look as follows:
+The `results.txt` file should look as follows:

 ```
 Expression 1: (6**6 / 2)      -  Valid